goladus/ff4fepr/README.md

                         Rydia starts with additional call spells.
 Arg: <1 to 4 spells to add>
   --rydia-starting-calls RYDIA_STARTING_CALLS
                         Add additional spells to Rydia's starting calls.
 Arg: spells to add.
+  --randomize-learned RANDOMIZE_LEARNED
+                        Randomizes learned spells, chance to learn a spell is 1 in 1.5 times the normal level spell is learned.
+So Palom has a 1.2 percepnt chance to learn Nuke each level.
+The actual progression is fixed for each seed
   --replace-commandset REPLACE_COMMANDSET
                         Replaces the commandset for specified character.
 Arg: <CharnameJoin>:<cmd1>,<cmd2>,<cmd3>
   --dual-wield DUAL_WIELD